FRC10: Optimize Care for Your Pediatric Patient

 Learning Objectives

-Upon completion of this activity, participants should be able to do the following:
+Upon completion of this activity, participants should be able to:

 • Analyze the impact the stages of growth and development have on treatment decisions and health education